Winter-Zzzz/AI_dashboard/README.md

     - `.by_src_pk()` for source public key
     - `.by_func_name()` for function type
     - `.by_timestamp()` for timestamp filter
-    - `.sort()` for ordering
+    - `.by_order()` for ordering
     - Transaction count
 The dataset generation ensures diverse combination of filtering conditions while maintaining consistent translation patterns between natural language queries and their corresponding Python filter code.

 ### Data Augmentation
-The dataset is further augmented using `QueryAugmenterNlpAug` class to increase lingustic diversity while preserving the semantic structure.
+The dataset is augmented using `QueryAugmenterNlpAug` class to increase lingustic diversity while preserving the semantic structure.
 The augmentation process includes:
 #### 1. Initialization and Preprocessing
 - Downloads required NLTK packages (wordnet, averaged_perceptron_tagger, averaged_perceptron_tagger_eng, punkt)
 - Initializes regex patterns for identifying: